khaled-dev123/games/README.md

 # 🎮 Games

 This repository contains a collection of simple games implemented in various programming languages.
-Each game is stored in its own folder with all the required source code and files to build and run it.
+Each game is stored in its own folder with all the required source code and files to build and run it

 ---